 Kenneth Bernard Proctor, 46

-An undated photo of Kenneth Proctor provided by his ex-wife, Evelyn Proctor.
-Kenneth Proctor was one of the victims of the shooting rampage at the Washington Navy Yard on Monday.
+Undated handout photo of Kenneth Proctor provided by his wife, Evelyn Proctor.
+Proctor was one of the victims of the shooting rampage at the Washington Navy Yard on Sept.
+16, 2013.

 A civilian employee at the shipyards who had spent 22 years working for the federal government, Proctor had called his ex-wife on Monday morning, she told the AP.